joehannis/zendeskAI-public/README.md

 - `api/`: Contains the server-side code, including controllers, routes, and server configuration.
   - `controllers/`: Contains the logic for handling requests and responses.
-  - `routes/`: Contains the route definitions for the API endpoints.
   - `server/`: Contains the main server file and configuration.

 - `constants/`: Contains static json files with data to access our Knowledge Base and Support Tickets.